Tinkerforge/generators/c/readme.txt

 To keep the C/C++ bindings stupid and simple, they only have dependencies that are available nearly everywhere, thus making it possible to compile into any project hassle-free.
-This means, the bindings should work on most platforms (arm, x86, etc.) and on most operating systems (Windows and posix systems such as linux and Mac OS, etc.).
+We do not offer a pre compiled lib, since it would be a pain in the ass to provide them for all combinations of architectures and operating systems.
+This means, the bindings should work on most architectures (arm, x86, etc.) and on most operating systems (Windows and posix systems such as linux and Mac OS, etc.).